jaxsonp/dotfiles/README.md

 ## To manually sync

-Nothing needs to be done after install
-Run the following command:
+Dotfiles should autosync after install, but to trigger a manual sync run the following command:

 ```sh
 sync-dotfiles